 First, we create an instance of a keypoint detector.
 All detectors inherit the abstract FeatureDetector interface, but the constructors are algorithm-dependent.
 The first argument to each detector usually controls the balance between the amount of keypoints and their stability.
-The range of values is different for different detectors so use defaults in case of doubt.
+The range of values is different for different detectors (For instance, FAST threshold has the meaning of pixel intensity difference and usually varies in the region [0,40].
+SURF threshold is applied to a Hessian of an image and usually takes on values larger than 100), so use defaults in case of doubt.